dorianvalerian/easychat-python-sockets/README.md

 This was originally for a school project, and the report for the same follows.

 * It's entirely possible to run this without using SQL — you'll have to remove all the cursor.execute() statements and the like.
 Note that you will not be able to access chat history.

+* You can use this over public IP at your own discretion, by setting up port forwarding on your router (i.e setting it so that requests to a specific port on your router, that is, to your public IP, will get forwarded to the port specified here in server.py on your local machine, that is, your local IP).
+This is not guaranteed to work because of various aspects such as firewalls and router limitations.
 ----------------------------------------------------------------------------------------